“He said, here comes the big boss, let’s get it on!”

 Theme song by Carl Douglas “Kung Fu Fighting” from The Soul of the Kung Fu Fighter

 Listen to the More Recipes About Music & Food Spotify Playlist

-The music inspiration for this recipe is a triple edged sword.
+The music inspiration for this recipe is a triple-edged sword.
 It’s theoretically disco though I believe it’s more pop-funk.
 It’s a novelty song.
 It’s possibly racist/bigoted as hell.

-I the defense against the first two is easy.
+The defense against the first two is easy.
 The third is perhaps not so easy.

 I really don’t care about the disco or novelty criticisms.
-There are a plethora of great disco tunes (“I Will Survive” & “Don’t Leave Me This Way” come immediately to mind) and novelty tunes help us through the dark times (thanks Weird Al and “Baby Shark”).
+There are a plethora of great disco tunes (“I Will Survive” & “Don’t Leave Me This Way” come immediately to mind) and novelty tunes help us through the dark times (thanks to Weird Al and “Baby Shark”).

 KUNG PAO FIGHTING

 Kung pao stir-fried ramen with tofu and peppers